obale/ircbot/README.md

 Channel/Query commands
 ----------------------

-!version
+* !version
-!uptime
+* !uptime
-!quote
+* !quote
-!tweet username
+* !tweet username
-!header url
+* !header url
-!search searchterm
+* !search searchterm
-!msg user message
+* !msg user message

-user ...
-The user which should receive the message. message ...
-The message you want send.
+> user ...
+The user which should receive the message.<br/>
+> message ...
+The message you want send.<br/>
-The user receives the message when he/she joins the channel where the bot is.
+> The user receives the message when he/she joins the channel where the bot is.
 After the message is send the message will be deleted from the server.

-!feed -- Show which feeds are available.
+* !feed -- Show which feeds are available.

-  -= Projects : moksec
+> -= Projects : moksec<br/>
-  -= Security : milw0rm, heisesec, sectube, debsec
+> -= Security : milw0rm, heisesec, sectube, debsec<br/>
-  -= News     : ntv, n24, spiegel, cnn, bbc, prolinux, slashdot -= Science  : sciencedaily, theregister
+> -= News     : ntv, n24, spiegel, cnn, bbc, prolinux, slashdot<br/>
+> -= Science  : sciencedaily, theregister<br/>
-  -= Torrent  : isohunt, torrent
+> -= Torrent  : isohunt, torrent<br/>

-!feed name -- Prints the last entries of the feed (at most 10) !feed name n -- Prints the nth article of the feed with the name name
+* !feed name -- Prints the last entries of the feed (at most 10)
+* !feed name n -- Prints the nth article of the feed with the name name

 CTCP Commands
 -------------